buff0k/Indigo-LXC/README.md

 ```bash
 nano gunicorn_configuration
 ```
-And make it look like this (Substiute folder paths if you are not using root):
+And make it look like this (Substiute folder paths, user and group if you are not using root as per this example):
 ```bash
 #!/bin/bash
 NAME="Indigo"  #Django application name